jamilr/fashionScraper/README.md

 # Fashion Products Scraper

 Fashion Products Scraper is a standalone module for scraping fashionn products data from the fashion retailers' web-sites.
+It is written in Java 7.

+# The Project Road Map - 2015 - 2016

+1. Enabling full-text search with ElasticSearch integration
+2. Enhancing search using fashion featsures (e.g. "coats with leather strap") using Natural Language Processing
+3. Fashion product tagging by introducing SVM-based classification

 # Supported List of Product Categories